-First of two vaccinations completed for Birchwood House staff and residents
+All vaccinations completed for Birchwood House staff and residents

-We’re fortunate to have regular visits from local GP’s, usually every Monday and Friday to generally check upon every resident and support anyone who may need it.
+We’re fortunate to have regular visits from local GP’s, usually every Monday and Friday to check upon residents and support anyone who may need it.

 Rigorous staff testing three times a week

-We have the flexibility for every staff member to test themselves at home twice a week, where they can confirm in 30 minutes, they are negative, providing visual evidence by taking a photograph and emailing in their result into our senior team in advance of setting off and arriving for work.
+We have the flexibility for every staff member to test themselves at home twice a week, where they can confirm in 30 minutes, they are negative, providing visual evidence by taking a photograph and emailing in their result to our senior team in advance of arriving for work.
 A third test, known as the PCR test, is taken and analysed by the NHS with results typically received within 24 hours.

 Ensuring a healthy stock of Personal Protective Equipment (PPE)